-Generally, the exclusion from CPO regulation on which Milliman relies requires each Fund to meet one of the following tests for its commodity interest positions, other than positions entered into for bona fide hedging purposes (as defined in the rules of the CFTC): either (1) the aggregate initial margin and premiums required to establish the Fund's positions in commodity interests may not exceed 5% of the liquidation value of the Fund's portfolio (after taking into account unrealized profits and unrealized losses on any such positions); or (2) the aggregate net notional value of the Fund's commodity interest positions, determined at the time the most recent such position was established, may not exceed 100% of the liquidation value of the Fund's commodity pool or otherwise as a vehicle for trading in the commodity futures, commodity of these trading limitations, each Fund may not be marketed as a commodity pool or otherwise as a vehicle for trading an exclusion from the definition of a CPO with respect to that Fund, and Milliman would be subject to registration and regulation as a CPO with respect to the Fund, in accordance with CFTC rules that apply to CPOs of registered investment comparable SEC requirements.
+Generally, the exclusion from CPO regulation on which Milliman relies requires each Fund to meet one of the following tests for its commodity interest positions, other than positions entered into for bona fide hedging purposes (as defined in the rules of the CFTC): either (1) the aggregate initial margin and premiums required to establish the Fund's positions in commodity interests may not exceed 5% of the liquidation value of the Fund's portfolio (after taking into account unrealized profits and unrealized losses on any such positions); or (2) the aggregate net notional value of the Fund's commodity interest positions, determined at the time the most recent such position was established, may not exceed 100% of the liquidation value of the Fund's portfolio (after taking into account unrealized profits and unrealized losses on any such positions).
+In addition to meeting one of these trading limitations, each Fund may not be marketed as a commodity pool or otherwise as a vehicle for trading in the commodity futures, commodity options or swaps markets.
+If, in the future, a Fund no longer can satisfy these requirements, Milliman would withdraw its notice claiming an exclusion from the definition of a CPO with respect to that Fund, and Milliman would be subject to registration and regulation as a CPO with respect to the Fund, in accordance with CFTC rules that apply to CPOs of registered investment companies.
+Generally, these rules allow for substituted compliance with CFTC disclosure and shareholder reporting requirements, based on Milliman's compliance with comparable SEC requirements.
 However, as a result of CFTC regulation with respect to the Funds, the Funds may incur additional compliance and other expenses.